Initial recordings were made with Susanne Freytag. Those come to the attention of producer Trevor Horn who signed the Band to his Label ZTT in 1983.

-Michael Mertens, Suzanne Freytag, Claudia Brücken, Ralf Dörper, Andreas Thein
+Michael Mertens, Susanne Freytag, Claudia Brücken, Ralf Dörper, Andreas Thein

 1985, ZTT (Duel, A Secret Wish, p:Machinery, Wishful Thinking)

-Michael Mertens, Suzanne Freytag, Claudia Brücken, Ralf Dörper
+Michael Mertens, Susanne Freytag, Claudia Brücken, Ralf Dörper

 Claudia Brücken left Propaganda in 1986 and the remaining members of the group took ZTT to court to release them from their contract.
 New album demos were recorded in 1987-88.
 Mertens, Freytag and Dörper were joined by Derek Forbes and Brian McGee along with vocalist Betsi Miller.
 Although Freytag and Dörper contributed to the new album, they were no longer members by its release.